featurehub-io/featurehub/sdks/dart/client-dart-sdk/README.md

 Welcome to the Dart SDK implementation for FeatureHub.
 It is the supported version, but it does not mean you cannot write your own, the functionality is quite straightforward.
 For more information about the platform please visit our official web page https://www.featurehub.io/

 ![Code Coverage](coverage_badge.svg)

 ## Overview

-This is the core library for Dart.
+This is the core library for Dart, and can be used for Flutter in all forms (Mobile, Desktop, Web).

 It provides the core functionality of the repository which holds features and creates events.
 It depends on our own fork of the EventSourcing library for Dart (until the main library merges the changes in or we release our own).

-This library only provides one recommended type of operation, which is that the server will update all the features all of the time. _This is not appropriate for Mobile operation at this time as it will drain battery_.

-> This readme does not deal with the SDK capability of updating features while running your tests.
-That capability is API client specific, and the sample we have is for Jersey and Typescript.

-## Mechanisms for use
+This library holds a Feature Repository that you will include in your code and use to determine the state of specific features.
+It attempts to follow Dart based idioms.

+## Approaches to updating the repository

+The library includes two different ways you can get the feature states from the FeatureHub Edge Server into your feature repository:

+- *GET* - this does a simple HTTP GET request and will retrieve the current state of the features for one or more environments.
+You would use this for Mobile (e.g. Flutter) and periodically update your repository by making this API call.
+- *EventSource* - this provides real time updates for features by keeping a link open to the FeatureHub Edge Server, as you can imagine this is an expensive operation to do on a battery and we do not recommend it for Mobile except for short periods.

+Because these two update methods are interchangeable, you can include them in the same application if you want.
+You could swap between *GET* when your app swaps to the background and *EventSource* when your app swaps to the foreground if immediate updates are important.

+This is discussed in more detail below under the heading _Mobile API_.

+## Approaches to using the Repository

 Like the Typescript SDK, there are four ways to use this library due to the more _user_ based interaction that your application will operate under.
 Unlike the Typescript library, the Dart library uses _streams_.